 methodical stripping away of the vote from black and poor white Alabama men.
 In this climate of shrinking suffrage rights, few gave serious

-Alabama Senate Chamber, location of the convention.
+Alabama House Chamber, location of the convention.
 Alabama Department of Archives and History

 consideration whatsoever to the idea of expanding the electorate to include women.
 Still, Griffin persisted.
 She lobbied the delegates individually and gave speeches around Montgomery.